KAY-imaging/OA-pipeline/README.md

 ### Statistical analysis

-In the final steps the workflow performs a statistical analysis using the statannot (v.
+In the final steps the workflow performs a statistical analysis using the **statannot**iolin plots or boxplots for data representation (v.
 0.2.3) python library upgraded with a two-sample KS test allowing for the comparison of two samples; also, it allows to determine whether both come from the same distribution (the null hypothesis).

 The two-sample KS test checks for any kind of violations of the null hypothesis - different variances, medians or distributions.
 However, this test is unable to report any confidence intervals.
 If the obtained P-value is smaller than the significance level, we conclude that the two compared samples came from the different populations.
 This test is used for "per segment" features.